mrezafarahani/MLInterview/README.md

 * Joins (Multitables)
 * Aggregate functions

-To learn more just take this [7-Hour course from codeacademy](https://www.codecademy.com/learn/learn-sql).
+:computer: To learn more just take this [7-Hour course from codeacademy](https://www.codecademy.com/learn/learn-sql).

 ###  6.2. <a name='PythonBasics'></a>Python Basics
 * Data Manipulation (Numpy and Pandas)
 * Machine Learning (Sci-kit Learn)
 * Visualization (MatplotLib, Seaborn)
 * Advance Machine Learning (TensorFlow)

+:computer: To learn more just take this [7-Hour course from DataCamp](https://www.datacamp.com/courses/intro-to-python-for-data-science).

 ###  6.3. <a name='DataStructureandAlgorithms'></a>Data Structure and Algorithms